logux/docs/architecture/practice.md

 ## Changing Data

-To change data clients or server should create an action:
+To change data, clients or server should create an action:

 ```js
 log.add(